ckeditor/ckeditor5/docs/getting-started/quick-start.md

 You have a couple of methods to pick from:

-* [CKEditor 5 Builder](#using-ckeditor-5-builder) for the smoothest setup with live preview, and multiple integration options.
+* [Using CKEditor&nbsp;5 Builder](#using-ckeditor-5-builder) for the smoothest setup with live preview, and multiple integration options.
-* [With npm](#installing-ckeditor-5-using-npm) where you integrate with JavaScript packages and build the editor with your bundler.
+* [Using npm](#installing-ckeditor-5-using-npm) where you integrate with JavaScript packages and build the editor with your bundler.
-* [With CDN](#installing-ckeditor-5-from-cdn) where you use our cloud-distributed CDN in a no-build setup.
+* [Using CDN](#installing-ckeditor-5-from-cdn) where you use our cloud-distributed CDN in a no-build setup.
-* [With a provided JavaScript file](#installing-ckeditor-5-from-a-file) where you simply download the setup and copy files to your project.
+* [Using a provided JavaScript file](#installing-ckeditor-5-from-a-file) where you simply download the setup and copy files to your project.

 ## Using CKEditor&nbsp;5 Builder